elainaaa-saraaa/fpga_elevator_controller/README.md

 This project implements a single-user elevator controller for a 3-floor building using Verilog HDL.
 The elevator serves:

-Floor 0 (Idle Floor)
+-Floor 0 (Idle Floor)

-Floor 1
+-Floor 1

-Floor 2
+-Floor 2

 The system follows realistic elevator behavior: